Synonyms: Kote-Mawashi

 Essential features are the twisting and locking of the wrist via pressure on the base of the thumb and the positioning of uke's hand on the collarbone.

-Nikyo can be understood as a continuation technique applied when Ikkyo does not work.
+Nikyo can be understood as a continuation technique applied when ikkyo does not work.

 Search "Basic Forms" page for videos showing NIKYO